 Please give now to our 2018 Hurricane Recovery Appeal to help the communities most in need as quickly as possible during hurricane season.

-The hurricanes/typhoons currently being monitored and considered for recovery funding include:
+The hurricanes/typhoons currently being monitored and considered for recovery funding are listed below.

 Update, Saturday, September 15 -- At least 5 people have already died and millions are without power as a result of Hurricane Florence, which made landfall in Wrightville Beach, North Carolina, on Friday, September 14.
 Much of North Carolina is experiencing torrential rain and life-threatening flooding.